-Sailing from Panama to Colombia via the San Blas islands is one of the top experiences in Central America.
+If you’re searching for adventure in Central America, you must sail from Panama to Colombia via the San Blas islands.
 While you can travel by plane or boat to get from Panama to Colombia, sailing for six days with new friends is an adventure you’ll never forget.

 When I set out to travel from Panama to Colombia via sailboat, I had no idea the experience I was in for.
 The journey started in Puerto Lindo, Panama, where I met the captain of Sailing Koala X, a 54-foot sailboat we would call home for the next few days.